Sid435/Sid435/README.md

 - 🌱 I’m currently learning **Spring**

-- 👨‍💻 All of my projects are available at [https://github.com/Sid435](https://github.com/Sid435)
+- 👨‍💻 All of my projects are available at <a href = "https://github.com/Sid435"> GitHub </a>

-- If you wanna know more about me, you can check out my <a href="https://drive.google.com/file/d/18PiLx4iD07oYoGa484abxoP4l-_icJDo/view?usp=drivesdk" target="blank"> resume</a>
+- 📑 If you wanna know more about me, you can check out my <a href="https://drive.google.com/file/d/18PiLx4iD07oYoGa484abxoP4l-_icJDo/view?usp=drivesdk" target="blank"> resume</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">